-Dear users and customers, we are glad to announce a first release for a major update of Rohos Logon Key for Windows.
+Dear users and customers, we are glad to announce first release for a major update of Rohos Logon Key for Windows.
 Now Rohos Logon Key automatically detects Active Directory environment and uses Active Directory storage to keep domain-wide settings and list of authentication keys and devices.
-We have completely refactored Rohos Remote Config utility and USB Key manager.
+We have completely refactored Rohos Remote Config utility and Key manager.
+Applying multi-factor authentication in Active Directory has never been so easier!

 Added Active Directory Application Partition support.
-This brings centralized domain-wide settings management and authentication media access list.
+This brings centralized domain-wide settings management and multi-factor authentication media control.

 The list of changes: